Forage Maize Seed - Growing Quality Feed for Cows

 - On marginal UK sites and in cool seasons, varieties with good early vigour allow the maize crop to get away fast and form a crop canopy early, making full use of our longest days of sunlight and highest temperatures during the early summer period.
 Every extra days growth in June is worth two in October.
 In order to maximise yield we need as much green leaf as possible from germination right through to cob maturity and harvest.

 - Official trials are usually on very good sites.
 They sow maize relatively late and harvest all the varieties at the same time.
 This approach consistently under estimates dry matter yield, starch percentage, energy value and earliness, of some of the best modern high yielding forage maize varieties, with excellent early vigour and good stay green characteristics.
 On many marginal, commercial sites, some of these varieties consistently out perform some of the official top listed maize varieties.
-We look for varieties which get away early, have early cob ripeness and stay green to make full use of late season sunshine consistently producing very high yields.
+We look for varieties which get away early, have early cob ripeness and stay relatively green to make full use of late season sunshine consistently producing very high yields.

 - RWN Forage Maize Varieties are selected for good Early Vigour, Whole Plant Digestibility, Early Cob Ripeness, Starch Yield together with consistent high Dry Matter Yields over a wide range of sites and conditions.

 - Selecting forage maize varieties for early cob ripeness with stay green characteristics gives a wider harvest window.
-This avoids the problem associated with many early maize varieties, of rapid die back producing excess dead material with high populations of yeast and moulds, rapid dry down, over ripe grain, poor silage consolidation, poor silage fermentation and unstable, heating maize silage full of mycotoxins.
+This avoids the problem associated with many early maize varieties, of rapid die back producing excess dead material with high populations of yeast and moulds, rapid dry down, poor silage consolidation, poor silage fermentation and unstable, heating maize silage full of mycotoxins.

 - RWN Maize Varieties grown commercially on marginal and very marginal sites, have regularly out performed other maize varieties, at times by as much as 30%, and giving yields on occasions well over 25 tonnes / acre.
 We have seen yields much higher than the so call Ultra-Early varieties and cob-ripeness on marginal sites usually similar to or at most within about 7 days of the very earliest varieties.